chitra-08/GenAI-ExamplesAndUseCases/README.md

 # Usecase-2 : Generate blogpost from Youtube Video using LangGraph
 ## File name: YTBlogNewInvoke.ipynb
 Generate Blog post from Youtube video by using LangGraph.
 It has got reviewer and human feedback nodes to assess the blog post generated.

+# Usecase-3 : Java to Python Code Converter using LangGraph
+## File name: CodeConverter.ipynb
+Converts java code to python code.
+Also take reviewer feedback, update the python code based on reviwer feedback.
+Next takes the human feed back and genarte the final python code
+If reviewer review is not required, directly the code is given to the end user, ending the process.